marshall62/dmart-api/docs/instructions.md

 Db connection string can be obtained here: https://cloud.mongodb.com/v2/615490640c90e4261e121d89#clusters/detail/dm-art-cluster

+It is also in my serve.sh (which is not in github)

 Click the Connect button and select Mongo Db Compass.
 It will show the connection string.

+Load the dmart.postman_collection.json into Postman for testing API either running locally or in Heroku

 ## Running